dlo/ctweet/README.md

 0.2 (04/20/2010)

-  * Clean up how deletion are displayed
+  * Clean up how deletions are displayed.

 0.1 (04/20/2010)